 Gather Evidence to Support Your Truck Accident Insurance Claim

 The first step is gathering evidence to prove fault.
 In many of our cases, the other side initially claims they were not at fault.
-In one of our cases, a semi truck driver was killed when he crashed into the back of another semi-trailer.
+In one of our cases, a semi-truck driver was killed when he crashed into the back of another semi-trailer.
 The family hired attorney Eric Hageman, who immediately flew to the scene of the crash with his team of experts.
-They looked at skid mark and other evidence at the scene and inspected the vehicles.
+They looked at skid marks and other evidence at the scene and inspected the vehicles.
 The evidence pointed to the first truck being stopped on the road before impact.
 Eric set out to find out why.
 He took legal action to obtain the other driver’s cell phone records.
-These proved that the other driver was talking with his girl friend on his cell phone at the time of the crash.
+These records proved that the other driver was talking with his girlfriend on his cell phone at the time of the crash.
 With the evidence Eric gathered, he negotiated with the trucking company and insurance companies to obtain a 7-figure settlement for the family.

 You will be contacted by at least one of the other side’s insurance adjusters.
 DO NOT TALK TO THEM.
 Their job is to get information from you that will result in less compensation for you.
 If you are contacted, tell them you are hiring an attorney and contact us for a free consultation.

 If you have retained a lawyer at out law firm, give the insurance company representative our phone number and no other information.
 Again, politely hang up.
 Most people do not realize that even a friendly conversation with an insurer can be used against them.
 For example, most adjusters will express concern and ask how you are and/or how your child is, if the child was involved in the accident.
 Do not answer them.
 Again, if you have retained us, give them our phone number (toll-free 1-888-377-8900) and say nothing else.
 Remember that these representatives are trained to get information from you that their employer can use in its favor.